NEC ReferenceNEC 2023 · 2026 · Updated May 2026

 210.11 Required Circuits

-Dwellings require minimum: two 20A small-appliance circuits for kitchen countertop (210.11(C)(1)), one 20A laundry circuit (210.11(C)(2)), one 20A bathroom circuit (210.11(C)(3)).
-These are in addition to general lighting circuits.
+Dwellings require specific dedicated circuits regardless of actual load: two 20A small-appliance circuits for kitchen countertop receptacles per 210.11(C)(1) (no other outlets allowed on these circuits), one 20A laundry circuit per 210.11(C)(2), and one 20A bathroom circuit per 210.11(C)(3).

 210.12 AFCI Protection